101 Things To Do With Children On Holiday Break

 My payoff: My husband and I continue to do all of our own painting.
 Two summers ago we painted my granddaughter Mackenzie’s bedroom orange and grandson AJ’s room gray with a dark blue “English D” on the wall for the Detroit Tigers.
 We allowed them to “slap” on paint with us just as my mom did many years ago.
 For them the moments were magical, the finished project delightful.

 Spend time helping if you can and praise, praise, praise.
-You need 5 compliments for each criticism!
+A child needs 5 compliments for each criticism!

 However the following tips are mostly fun.
 It is called a “break” after all.
 Inviting friends and neighbors to join you will double the fun!